Archive 5 Things Your Kid Should Not Post on Instagram

 Use Instagram’s Parental Controls

 Instagram’s parental control settings aren’t much, but they can still help you keep kids safe on Instagram.
-We’ve written a lot about using parental controls apps to control your child’s social media usage.
+We’ve written a lot about using parental control apps to control your child’s social media usage.
 To learn more about parental controls as a concept, be sure to read our blog.

 Use a Parental Control App